viwinkumarpadala/Fam/Readme.md

 ### -> GET routes for getting the data from the backend of the application.
 ### -> Asynchornous processing in the background that runs for every 10 seconds.
 ### -> Dashboard for viewing the videos on the frontend side
-### -> Can use multiple alternative api keys for handling the case when one of them is expired

 # Getting started: